-Gay Riley a functional medicine nutritionist.
+Gay Riley a functional medicine nutritionist based in the Dallas, Texas and works with patients worldwide.
 She has practiced personalized holistic nutrition for 33 years and has been referred to as a “Master” of nutritional medicine.
 She focuses on helping people find the source of symptoms and correcting it with food , lifestyle, and individualized supplementation.
 Gay’s patients tell her they are tired of taking medications to treat symptoms that lead to side effects that only make them feel worse. ” The body has the ability to heal itself and dis-ease is directly connected to what we eat and how we live.
 Food and lifestyle habits are the fertilizers for the gastrointestinal garden.
 If the soil is unhealthy this creates imbalance for the entire body leading to suboptimal health, fatigue, insomnia, adrenal stress, brain fog, digestive problems, chronic disease, weight difficulties, thyroid disruption, autoimmune disease, depression, and anxiety, learning disabilities and more.
 We all have different nutritional needs.
 One persons nutritional medicine might be another persons nutritional poison so it is important to determine what foods heal .”

 Gay’s personal health challenges have guided her to search for the answers to her own self-healing.
 “I suffered with digestive issues, low energy, and pain for a long time.
 Finding the source of the problems allowed me to regain my life naturally without medication.”
 Gay’s father passed away prematurely at 48 which caused her to become interested in lifestyle, genetics, and holistic nutrition.